 ‘Never do anything for your child that they can do for themselves’

-Can they clean a car or help clear leaves off the lawn?
+- Clean a car or help clear leaves off the lawn?

-Can they help lay a table, wash up or pack a dishwasher?
+- Help lay a table, wash up or pack a dishwasher?

-Can they help to cook a simple meal?
+- Help to cook a simple meal?

-Could your child make their bed or make their lunch?
+- Make their bed or make their lunch?

 In our family, my children were magically able to make their own lunches on the day they started school.
 At the age of four!
 They have been making their own lunches ever since.